hanxiaomax/handsome/2base/README.md

-# Tool Suite - Developer Tools Collection
+# Tools2Go - Developer Tools Collection

 A modern, privacy-first collection of developer tools built with React, TypeScript, and Tailwind CSS.
+Tools2Go provides essential developer utilities in a portable, zero-configuration package that works entirely in your browser.

 ## Features